dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts Merchant console/Express.md

 {{% /alert %}}

 #### Additional columns for PIX
 When configuring PIX as the transfer payout type (column **Type** set as `4`), you must include an additional column depending on the payee's PIX key.
-You can configure any of the following columns, setting them next to the **Notification_Url**, namely the **T** column in the Excel file:
+You can configure any of the following columns, setting them next to the **Notification_Url**, namely the **U** column in the Excel file:

 * `PixDocument`: add this column to configure the CPF/CNPJ number of the payee.
 The number of digits for **CPF** must be 11, and **CNPJ** must be 14.
 * `PixEmail`: add this column to configure the email address of the payee.